-Cisco and Arista Networks Inc. traded punches this week, both announcing new, ultra-low-latency top-of-rack switches that not only are fast, but pack many more features and functions than a typical switch
+Cisco and Arista Networks Inc. traded punches this week, both announcing new, ultra-low-latency top-of-rack switches that not only are fast, but pack many more features and functions than a typical switch in this class.

 The Arista 7150 is the first switch in the industry to use Intel Corp.'s new Fulcrum Alta FM6000 networking chip, while Cisco's Nexus 3548 uses a new Cisco custom application-specific integrated circuit (ASIC), the Algorithm Boost or Algo Boost chip.
 At first glance, Cisco has taken a lead in the race to near-zero latency.